Who We are. Our mission

 The United Congress of Community and Religious Organizations is a grassroots-led multiethnic and multi-faith human rights alliance mobilizing people, policy and ideals to drive societal transformation and forge unity for the equitable advancement of marginalized communities.
 We believe that all Illinoisans have the right to be healthy, wealthy, safe, educated and employed regardless of race, ethnicity, religion, age, income or citizenship status.

+Photo: United Congress staff and community leaders took a fun selfie while working on the passage of SB2282.
 United Congress’ work has been, and will continue to be, grounded in the communities we represent and in the lives we touch.
 We are intentional about building relationships across community and religious sectors to ensure that the voices of those marginalized in our communities are lifted.
 We are excited to share with you what United Congress accomplished during the month of May.

 OUR STORY TIMELINE